Presenting the Best of CES 2018 winners!

 Best TV Product: LG 2018 C-Series OLED

 LG's next OLED TVs are even smarter and better-looking than before.
-The C8-series, the step above the entry-level B8, sports the company's fast new A9 processor, which is put to good use powering the newly added Google Assistant.
+The C8-series, the step above the entry-level B8, sports the company's fast new Alpha 9 processor, which is put to good use powering the newly added Google Assistant.
 LG's own tech isn't going anywhere; instead, it's now working together with Google to deliver a complete TV experience. -- Devindra Hardawar, Senior Editor

 Best Gaming Product: HTC Vive Pro